-The person who displays symptoms must self isolate for 10 days unless they still have a temperature, the rest of the household must isolate for 14 days, or 10 days post show symptoms.
+The person who displays symptoms must self isolate for 10 days unless they still have a temperature, the rest of the household must isolate for 10 days from the point when the person started to show symptoms.

 You may also be contacted by the NHS Test and Trace service if you have been in close contact with someone who has tested positive for COVID-19.
 In this instance you should follow the advice given to you by the NHS contact tracer.